Muhammad Ali Daughter Khaliah & Grandson Jacob Available For Interviews: Colin Kaepernick, George Floyd, Racial Unrest

 Colin Kaepernick, Khaliah Ali, Jacob Ali-Wertheimer at Harvard University, October 11, 2018 (Ali Family Photo)

-PHILADELPHIA, PA, UNITED STATES, June 7, 2020 /EINPresswire.com/ -- Khaliah Ali, daughter of three-time heavyweight boxing champion and civil rights activist Muhammad Ali, and her son; his grandson, Jacob Ali-Wertheimer, are available for interviews following their comments published by the Associated Press regarding protests across America and the NFL's apology for ignoring players' concerns about racial injustice.
+PHILADELPHIA, PA, USA, June 8, 2020 /EINPresswire.com/ -- Khaliah Ali, daughter of three-time heavyweight boxing champion and civil rights activist Muhammad Ali, and her son; his grandson, Jacob Ali-Wertheimer, are available for interviews following their comments published by the Associated Press regarding protest marches across America and the NFL's apology for ignoring players' concerns about racial injustice.

 Khaliah, 46, and Jacob, 21, of suburban Philadelphia, are also available to discuss the family's tradition of human and civil rights activism.
 They can also provide opinions about the protests ignited by the murder of George Floyd in Minneapolis.